holoviz/panel/doc/tutorials/develop_notebook.md

 You can

-- Preview your app in Jupyter lab with the *Jupyter Panel Preview*.
+- Preview your notebook app in Jupyter lab with the *Jupyter Panel Preview*.
+- Serve your notebook app with autoreload using `panel serve app.ipynb --autoreload`.
 - Inspect your component using `SHIFT+Tab` and `print`.
 - Inspect your components class and instance parameters using `.param`.